LexiFi/gen_js_api/TYPES.md

     [@@js.enum]

 type t = [`foo | `bar [@js 42] | `Baz] [@js.enum]
-  (* Note: one '@' because the enum attribute is attache to the
+  (* Note: one '@' because the enum attribute is attached to the
      type and not the declaration ! *)
 ```